University of Maryland

 Evidence & Insights From This Project

 Way2Work Maryland offered an innovative package of services to high school students with disabilities that emphasized work-based learning experiences.
-This report describes the implementation of Way2Work Maryland and presents findings on participants’ service use.Learn More
+This report presents evidence on Way2Work Maryland’s impacts up to two years after students enrolled.Learn More